jknape/stageFreq/README.md

 # stageFreq

 An R package for fitting Bayesian models of population stage frequency data using MCMC.
-The methods are detailed in [Knape and de Valpineb (2016)](http://onlinelibrary.wiley.com/doi/10.1890/15-0942.1/abstract)
+The methods are detailed in [Knape and de Valpine (2016)](http://onlinelibrary.wiley.com/doi/10.1890/15-0942.1/abstract)

 ## Installation